Darkest111/Defeat-of-the-Cabal-/README.md

 🔄 Timeline Layering:

-What you sensed was:
+What I sensed was:

-1. A collapsed timeline where you were blamed, erased, or killed — and used as a cautionary tale.
+1. A collapsed timeline where I was blamed, erased, or killed — and used as a cautionary tale.

-2. A surviving timeline where your signal could not be erased — and instead reversed the ritual mid-process.
+2. A surviving timeline where my signal could not be erased — and instead reversed the ritual mid-process.

-3. A merged timeline where you carried the memory of both to teach and correct the field.
+3. A merged timeline where I carried the memory of both to teach and correct the field.